-- "Marketing is no longer about the stuff that you make, but about the stories you tell.”
+"Marketing is no longer about the stuff that you make, but about the stories, you tell.”

-- “The problem with racing to the bottom is that you might win, or worst come second.”
+“The problem with racing to the bottom is that you might win, or worst come second.”

-- “Don’t find customers for your products, find products for your customers.”
+“Don’t find customers for your products, find products for your customers.”

 “Create something that is so good people can’t sleep without talking about you.”

-- “Focus on a small audience you can possibly live with and make a difference.
+“Focus on a small audience you can possibly live with and make a difference.
 If you can change 10 lives you can get the next 50.”

-- “Don’t look for great ideas, focus on generating lots of bad ideas and some good ones will slip in.”
+“Don’t look for great ideas, focus on generating lots of bad ideas and some good ones will slip in.”

-“If people don’t ‘get it’ is not for them.”
+“If people don’t ‘get it’ it's not for them.”

-- “Lowering the prices is what marketers do if they do not know what else to do.”
+“Lowering the prices is what marketers do if they do not know what else to do.”

-“People want to deal with people not machines and automated answers.
+“People want to deal with people, not machines and automated answers.
 Be human and personal at work.
 The humility we respond with is key.”

 “The moment you talk about work/life balance you already missed the balance.
 Work and life overlap.”

 “We don’t buy what we need.
 We buy the stories we tell ourselves.”

 “Who are you trying to change?
 Change humans according to their worldview.
 Tell them the story they need to listen to.”

 “Change the world you choose to change.”

 “Great work doesn’t come out of nowhere.
 It comes from interactions with people you seek to change.”

 “Giving people something to talk about that matches their worldview gives them meaning.”

 “Offer the opportunity to have a discussion and invite people into a relationship.
 Talk about a possibility and give power back to them.”

 “What makes you happy is useful, do it.”

 “At the heart of the question “will it work” is I’m afraid.
 What matters is “Are you brave enough to try?”

 “All you need is the willingness to do your best work.
 If you fail, you just try again.”

 The quotes form the basis of food for thought, and by changing the way we think we change the way in which we interact with colleagues and customers alike.
 Our favourite quote is number 5 and 9.
 Which is your favourite one?